hhundhausen/CSE15L-LabReports/lab-report-2-week-4.md

 - In this computer program, the failure-inducing input was a file with an image reference (shown in the screenshot above).
 For better reference, here is an example: ```![image](print.png)```
 * * Yet, this input caused a bug to excute because it had the wrong syntax.
-Furthermore, the input and bug made the program produce a symptom to appear which was an incorrect output; printing the image name with the other file names.
+Furthermore, the input and bug made the program produce a symptom to appear which was an incorrect output; printing the image name with the other link names.

 # Code Change Three :  *A File That Uses [] and (), But Very Far Apart*